A Simple and Optimal Policy Design with Safety against Heavy-Tailed Risk for Stochastic Bandits: The General Case: Multi-armed Bandit

 If we let $x = 2K + C\sigma K\sqrt{(\eta\vee1/\eta)T\ln T}$ with the absolute constant $C$ being moderately large, then $\mbP(R_\theta^\pi(T)\geq x)\cdot T = O(1)$.
 As a result, the worst-case regret becomes

 This observation has two implications. \begin{itemize} \item[(a)] First, our policy design is not sensitive to the parameter $\eta$ regarding the growth rate on $T$, as opposed to the standard $\UCB$ policy with \eqref{rad:standard}, where a very small $\eta$ can possibly make the $\UCB$ policy no longer enjoy a $\tilde O(\sqrt{T})$ worst-case regret.
-For completeness, we summarize this point with a proof in the supplementary material.
-In fact, we show that when $\eta$ is very small, the regret for either $\SE$ or $\UCB$ is lower bounded by $\tilde\Omega(T^{1-2\eta})$, the order of which can be arbitrarily close to $1$. \item[(b)] Second, our policy design is not that sensitive to the risk parameter $\sigma$ regarding the growth rate on $T$.
-More concretely, if our policy uses a misspecified risk parameter $\sigma' < \sigma$, then note that
+For completeness, we summarize this point with a proof in the online appendix.
+In fact, we show that when $\eta$ is very small, the regret for either $\SE$ or $\UCB$ is lower bounded by $\tilde\Omega(T^{1-2\eta})$, the order of which can be arbitrarily close to $1$. \item[(b)] Second, our policy design is not sensitive to the risk parameter $\sigma$ regarding the growth rate on $T$.
+Moreover, our policy does not even require the knowledge of $\sigma$ in advance!
+To be more concrete, if our policy uses a (severely) misspecified risk parameter $\sigma' \neq \sigma$, then note that

 we can treat our policy as if we are using the true risk parameter $\sigma$ but with a scaled tuning parameter $\eta'>0$.
-The tail probability of incurring a linear regret still decays at an $\exp(-\Omega(\sqrt{T}))$ rate, and moreover, the expected regret still grows at a $\sqrt{T}$ rate.
-This is in contrast with standard $\UCB$ or $\ThS$ policies, where a specified risk parameter smaller than the true one will, by Theorem \ref{thm:consistent-vs-light-tail}, possibly make the expected regret scale at an order larger than $1/2$ (see also, e.g., Corollary 2 in \citealt{fan2021fragility}). \end{itemize}
+The tail probability of incurring a linear regret still decays at an $\exp(-\Omega(\sqrt{T}))$ rate, and meanwhile, the expected regret still grows at a $\sqrt{T}$ rate.
+This is in contrast with standard $\UCB$ or $\ThS$ policies, where a misspecified risk parameter smaller than the true one will, by Theorem \ref{thm:consistent-vs-light-tail}, possibly make the expected regret scale at an order larger than $1/2$ (see also, e.g., Corollary 2 in \citealt{fan2021fragility}). \end{itemize}

 We note that the two implications above also hold for refined policies discussed in the following sections.

 \end{enumerate}